Leytoncito/IS_Prokka_Panaroo/README.md

 ## 1. Assemblies recovery of *C. striatum* genomes.

-There are several ways to retrieve genomes in NCBI, one way is through the command line.
 NCBI provides [command-line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/quickstarts/command-line-tools/) that allow you to download genomes from databases, including GenBank.
 For this study we used the following:

 `./datasets download genome taxon "Corynebacterium striatum" --exclude-gff3 --exclude-protein --exclude-rna --assembly-source genbank`

-Then, to sort the files (This is especially useful for using the access ID, such as a fasta filename).
+Then, to sort the files.

 `unzip *.zip`
 ```